vlang/v/README.md

 ### Windows

+V works great on Windows Subsystem for Linux.
+The instructions are the same as above.

-Unfortunately, Microsoft doesn't make it easy for developers.
-You will need Visual Studio.
+If you want to build v.exe on Windows without WSL, you will need Visual Studio.
+Microsoft doesn't make it easy for developers.
 Mingw-w64 could suffice, but if you plan to develop UI and graphical apps, VS is your only option.

 If you don't have it installed, download Build Tools for Visual Studio: https://visualstudio.microsoft.com/downloads/#build-tools-for-visual-studio-2019

 ```
 git clone https://github.com/vlang/v